Monteagle is the gateway to the South Cumberland, with access directly from I-24 and the largest variety of restaurants and shopping.

 Buggytop Cave

-This is a moderately difficult 4-mile roundtrip hike to one of the largest cave openings in Tennessee, and the only one from which water normally flows.
+This is a moderately difficult 4-mile roundtrip hike at Head of the Crow State Park takes you to one of the largest cave openings in Tennessee, and the only one from which water normally flows.
 There are two steep ascent/descent areas; one at each end of this trail.
 Access this adventure from the Lost Cove West Trailhead.

 Tracy City